-5. In the Instance popup, choose the VM to which you want to attach the volume.
-You will only see instances to which you are allowed to attach volumes; for example, a user will see only instances created by that user, but the administrator will have more choices.
+- 5. In the Instance window, choose the VM to which you want to attach the volume.
+You will only see instances to which you are allowed to attach volumes; for example, a user will see only instances created by that user, but the administrator will have more choices. - 6.
+When the volume has been attached, you should be able to see it by clicking Instances, the instance name, and View Volumes.